 In This Post You'll Find:

-Hard to believe I've been sharing recipes on this here food blog for over ten years now.
+Hard to believe I've been sharing recipes on this here food blog for over fifteen years now.
+What's even harder to believe is that I'm just now sharing a doughnut recipe.

 Whhhaaaaaaaaat?

-I'm just spit-balling here, but I'm thinking - over the course of those 10 years of blogging, I've had ... um ... a LOT of doughnuts.
+I'm just spit-balling here, but I'm thinking - over the course of those 15 years of blogging, I've had ... um ... a LOT of doughnuts.
+Plus, I've even had readers specifically ask me to share a healthy chocolate donut recipe.

 And: crickets.

+That is, until TODAY, my friends!
+Woohoo!
 Yep, I finally got myself a doughnut pan, so I can actually make doughnuts all day long.

-So, here ya go: healthy chocolate donuts with a dark chocolate glaze.
+So, here ya go: Healthy Chocolate Donuts with a dark chocolate glaze.
 Thanks for waiting 🙂

 Reasons You'll Love It